Introduction

 What is shadetoss?

-Shade toss is a strategy where you use nightshade or seismic toss to deal damage.
+Shadetoss is a strategy where you use nightshade or seismic toss to deal damage.
 Since these are set damage moves they bypass the protection tokens.

 How does shadetoss scale?

 Shadetoss deals damage equal to your level.
 If you are level 100 it will deal 100 damage.
 With this build you would want to take candy jars and force feed your mon rare candies to gain levels.
 Adding multi lens and parental bond will make it deal much more damage to bosses due to how the boss hp segments work.
 The hits will deal 50/25/25/100% damage.
+This is the only build where you want to take candy jars and rare candy.

 How does it kill?